Clinical Trial Contracts: Everything You Need to Know

 Language and Limitations

-Trials overseen by the U.S. Food and Drug Administration (FDA) require the creation of a CTA agreement between the clinical research organization (CRO) and site sponsor.
-The language of these contracts is often complex, so it's important to understand commonly used terms or seek the assistance of legal counsel where necessary to avoid accidental contract breach and subsequent consequences.
+Trials overseen by the U.S. Food and Drug Administration (FDA) require the creation of a CTA agreement between the clinical research organization (CRO) and the site sponsor.
+The language of these contracts is often complex, so it's important to understand commonly used terms or seek the assistance of legal counsel where necessary to avoid accidental contract breaches and subsequent consequences.